 - If you don't address the problem that caused the debt in the first place, you may need another consolidation loan after paying off the first one

 Banks and credit unions usually offer the best debt consolidation loan interest rates.
 Many factors can help you get a better interest rate, including your credit score, your income, your net worth, whether or not you have a relationship with that financial institution and whether or not you can offer good security (collateral) for a loan.
 Good security for a debt consolidation loan will often be a newer model vehicle, boat, term deposit (non-RRSP) or another asset that can easily be sold or liquidated by the bank if you don't make your loan payments.

 For the past decade, banks have typically charged interest rates on debt consolidation loans of around 7% - 12%.
-Finance companies tend to charge anywhere from 14% for secured loans to over 30% for unsecured loans.
+Finance companies tend to charge anywhere from 14% for secured loans to 49% for unsecured loans.
 Interest rates for consolidation loans heavily depend on your situation.

 How to get a debt consolidation loan is a qualification process.
 Each lender has slightly different rules to follow, but typically, what is required to qualify for a consolidation loan includes:

 - A credit score that meets the lender’s minimum requirement (meaning: not too many late payments and no big negative notes on your credit report)

 - your total monthly minimum debt payments aren't too high

 - you can offer some good security for a loan

 If you don't quite meet all of these requirements on your own, you may still be able to qualify if you can find a good co-signer.